ArchanaAhlawat/Cellular-Automata-Simulation/DESIGN.md

 ======
 ####Team Members:
 * Sam Slack
-* Archana
+* Archana Ahlawat
-* Adithya
+* Adithya Raghunathan

 -------

 ###**Introduction**
-This section describes the problem your team is trying to solve by writing this program, the primary design goals of the project (i.e., where is it most flexible), and the primary architecture of the design (i.e., what is closed and what is open).
-This section should discuss the program at a high-level (i.e., without referencing specific classes, data structures, or code).

 This CellSociety project is intended to create a framweork for running Cellular Automata (CA) simulations.
-The design should be robust enough to quickly implement new CA simulations.
-Each CA simulation is characterized by a grid of a finite set of Cells possessing different states.
-Unique rules specify how these Cells change over time, taking into consideration both Cell-specific traits and relationships with neighboring Cells.
+The design should be robust and flexible enough to quickly implement new CA simulations.
+Each CA simulation is characterized by a grid of a finite set of cells possessing different states.
+Unique rules specify how these cells change over time, taking into consideration both cell-specific traits and relationships with neighboring cells.

 A single XML file will specify the exact nature of the simulation to be run.
-Individuals can explicitly modify the XML attibutes to change the simulation, or interface directly with a GUI.
+Individuals can explicitly modify the XML attributes to change the simulation, or interface directly with a GUI.
 Benefits of modifying the XML directly are that specific simulation states can be saved and compared.

 The overarching design architecture consists of initially reading in the XML file to specify certain front end and back end conditions.
-The back end will control the logic occuring between successive iterations of the game loop, and will relate this information to the front end by means of a central interface.
-The front end will control the visual display and hadnle user input.
+The back end will control the logic occurring between successive iterations of the game loop, and will relate this information to the front end by means of a central interface.
+The front end will control the visual display and handle user input.
+The way that the user interacts with the GUI and the overall logic behind updating the matrix of cells based on rules will be closed, since the flow of the program is pretty set.
+However, the design will allow for easy addition of other CA simulations and other rules.

 ###**Overview**

 The program consists of 6 main components.
 They are as follows:
 * Main
 * Initializer